 This is an old-fashioned muffin recipe made by mixing the wet ingredients in a bowl and the dry ingredients in another large mixing bowl, and then combining the two.
 Very easy!

-- Sifting dry ingredients: it's necessary to add air to the batter and dissolve clumps that help integrate the ingredients better.
+- Sifting dry ingredients: It's necessary to add air to the batter and dissolve clumps that help integrate the ingredients better.

 Mixing